 First, households were having a hard time keeping children occupied.
 Second, families had been bombarded with options for online digital content and were confused by all the choices.

 “We wanted to develop something that was digital but at the same time not dependent on going online and needing to have a strong internet connection,” said Davalos, the magazine’s editor.
 “We wanted to provide simple, low- or no-cost activities at home, geared toward health and wellness.”

-Four months later, the 4-H Central team has kept it up, putting out 18 issues and never missing a week.
+A year later, the 4-H Central team has kept it up, putting out 34 issues.
 Every issue includes an activity that represents the four “Hs” that figure in the youth development organization’s name: head, heart, hands and health.

 The magazine has developed a regional and state focus.
 The main content creators are the Marion County 4-H team of Melanie McCabe, Kelly Noack and Abby Lewis, and Carly Kristofik, Marion County’s SNAP-Ed coordinator who contributes Food Hero recipes.
 4-H volunteer Heidy Castillo designs the magazine and translates the text into Spanish.

 By mid-July, posts on Facebook linking to the magazine had reached nearly 362,000 users.

 The magazine has received attention from the National 4-H Council, which linked to the publication on a blog called “4-H at Home: Helpers, Heroes & History.”

 “One of the biggest elements that we think about is how we can get kids to do something physical, and how can we incorporate diet and other elements of wellness into that,” Davalos said.